 Porsche Carrera GT

 Its straight-piped exhaust delivers an old-school cool F1 sound that’ll raise the hair on the back of your neck as it dashes past.
-The peculiar exhaust adds more weight to the sound the GT makes, plus it stems from the bowels of the mid-mounted, naturally aspired 5.7-liter V10 that churns out 605 horsepower.
+The peculiar exhaust adds more weight to the sound the GT makes, plus it stems from the bowels of the mid-mounted, naturally aspired 5.7-liter V10 that churns out 605 hp.

 The combination of the two resulted in another unique tone which has convinced many enthusiasts to dub the GT as the best sounding sports car of all time.
 You can instantly see why if you rev its engine inside a tunnel.